Dates of Entry and Matriculation

 - A culminating experience is required for each student earning a graduate degree.
 The form of the experience (capstone course, master’s project, master’s thesis or other culminating experience) is determined by individual programs and must be approved by the College Graduate Studies Counsel and the faculty.
 A student is only allowed to complete one such culminating experience per degree.
 A student earning a dual master’s degree need only complete one such capstone experience, not one in each degree area, unless a specific program chooses to require otherwise.

-- At least one interdisciplinary support course (at the graduate level) outside the discipline must be included in each degree program.
+- At least one interdisciplinary support course (at the graduate level) outside the discipline must be included in most degree programs, with exception to the Master of Nonprofit Management and Leadership.
 These courses focus on human, ethical or societal issues of concern to the discipline offering the degree program.

 A student must pass the Master’s Project or Thesis with a grade of Pass or Pass with Distinction.
 If the Project or Thesis course cannot be completed by the end of the first term, the student will be assigned a grade of PR, indicating a course in progress.
 Students should consult their program coordinator or advisor regarding the maximum number of terms allowed for completion.
 Students are automatically registered for a second term (or more if program rules allow) unless a formal leave of absence is requested and approved.
 A student must complete the Project/Thesis within the time length allowed, including summers, or receive a grade of No Pass.
 Lack of contact with project/thesis advisor does not constitute a withdrawal or leave of absence from the project/thesis.

 A cumulative grade average of B (3.00) or higher is required for graduation.
 No more than two courses in which a C+, C, or C- was earned may be applied toward a graduate degree.
 No grade below C- may be applied to a degree program.